 A hybrid cloud solution is cloud-bursting; typically targeted at the private/public hybrid that dynamically adds memory and compute capability from the public cloud when the private cloud is saturated.
 Cloud bursting can provide higher availability to systems that experience demand peaks, especially those that are predictable.

 IOT and edge clouds also can be part of an overall hybrid cloud solution.
 This can look like the inverse of the cloud bursting scenario, where operational control is maintained on a public cloud, and small private edge clouds provide low latency services close to end users.

 A hybrid cloud solution can satisfy data privacy requirements, which may mandate on premises or private cloud residency for sensitive data, but can still exploit hyperscale public cloud resources for anonymized or not as sensitive data.

-Solutions that dynamically select underlying cloud capabilities based on cloud characteristics (security, locality, availability, services) for workload placement.
+Hybrid cloud solutions that dynamically select underlying capabilities based on cloud characteristics (security, locality, availability, services) for workload placement.